October 2018 Agenda—Orange, California

 Create a simple stop-motion video using this easy to use app.
 You can save the videos to share for later.

-Tinycards is a new app and website where students can make their own decks using text and images or use 10,00 existing decks of flash cards on languages, science, art and more.
+Tinycards is an app and website where students can make their own decks using text and images or use 10,00 existing decks of flash cards on languages, science, art and more.